His voice had the strength of a pipe organ and the gentleness of a violin, but most of all it had the power to make men weep.

 “As you can imagine, this meant the world to me.
 Afterward, I asked him to sign a drawing I’d made of him.
 As he was signing it, he winked and said, ‘Now if this were only Marc Chagall’s autograph, it might actually be worth something…’ “

-Cantor Oizer Neuman, once the lead soloist in Beth El’s choir, relates the following anecdote as indicative of Moshe’s manner and method.
+The late cantor Oizer Neuman, once the lead soloist in Beth El’s choir, related the following anecdote as indicative of Moshe’s manner and method.
 “I started the solo of V’u Yashmienu on a higher note than usual, as per the request of Ben Friedman, the choir leader.
 While I was singing, however, I saw that Mr. Friedman was getting noticeably nervous, and that he kept glancing over at Moshe and then looking at me.
 I had no idea what was happening.
 After the davening, Mr. Friedman took my hand and we walked over to Chazzan Koussevitzky who, though he didn’t look angry, said to me quite firmly: ‘That was very nice, but please don’t do it again.’

 “I didn’t understand what he meant by that, but later my father remarked that he had never heard Moshe’s voice go so high, and he asked me why I, as the soloist, had started the piece on such a high note.
 I explained that I was only following the signal of the choir leader.

 “Well, the next month, when we reached that point in the davening, Moshe smiled, winked, and pointed with his finger down, so of course I started lower.
 When we were finished, Moshe came over and said with a huge grin, ‘Much, much better.’